lolmaus/breakpoint-slicer/README.md

                                        ·               between(2, 5)
                                        ├─────────────────────────────────────────>

-…and `to` becomes meaningless (in this case the media query is omitted):
+…and some become meaningless (in these cases media query is omitted):

      Breakpoint:   0                 400px     600px     800px       1050px
                    ├───────────────────┼─────────┼─────────┼───────────┼─────────>